 Foreign currency shortages faced by local Nigerian non-financial corporates pose some risk to the liquidity of Nigerian banks through their trade finance activities with those corporates.
-The sizeable amount of unsettled central bank forwards2 in the country (estimated at \$6.8 billion for the entire banking system), poses some risks to the foreign currency liquidity of Nigerian banks (including Zenith).
+However, the clearing over recent months of a significant portion of unsettled central bank forwards in the country (estimated to have peaked at around \$6.8 billion around mid-2023 for the entire banking system), combined with the repayment of some central banks swaps at maturity, have together helped reduce the FX liquidity pressures for banks.

-For Zenith, the risk from the unsettled forwards is moderated by the bank's solid and conservative management of its foreign currency liquidity.
+For Zenith, the risk from foreign currency shortages is partly moderated by the bank's solid and conservative management of its foreign currency liquidity.
 The bank's foreign currency liquidity is supported by its dominant position and strong ties with large oil and non-oil exporting corporates, which place their foreign currency revenues with the bank.
 Zenith's strong foreign currency liquidity management also reflects (a) the bank's requirement for significant US dollar cash cover before opening letter of credits for clients; (b) the bank's strict acceptance criterion for discounting to spot the US dollar forwards instruments held by its clients; as well as (c) the collection of transaction fees in US dollar (as opposed to local currency equivalent) for US dollar transactions.

 Separately, the large amounts of foreign currency lent by Nigerian banks (including Zenith) to the central bank pose some roll-over risk in the context of foreign currency shortages in the country.
 As of June 2023, we understand that Zenith had placed \$1.4 billion with the central bank through various instruments (forwards, swaps and cash instruments).
 However, the roll-over risk is partly moderated by our understanding that the central bank has a strong track record of repaying its foreign-exchange derivative obligations.
 In addition, Zenith foreign currency liquid assets (including cash, interbank assets and investment securities) covered 54% of its total foreign currency liabilities (including debt, interbank liabilities and deposits) as of June 2023.